simon-perriard/software_security/cs412_lab1/reports/bug_08.md

 ### Name
-Free after jump
+Free after jump and brackets in if block

 ### Description

-Free is used after a `goto`, so the palette is never freed and we have a memory leak
+I an `if` block is used without bracket, only the first instruction under it will be seen as in the `if` block, so here the `free(palette)` will be executed although it shouldn't and cause a segfault afterwards.
+Free is used after a `goto`, so the palette is never freed and we have a memory leak.

 ### Affected Lines
 In `solid.c:49`